-Here’s why these 10 are the best flight booking sites and meta search options out there, and the best defining feature of each.
-Since it’s impossible to know which site will provide the best price for your particular trip, you should compare fares from a few sources before you book.
+Here’s why these 14 are the best flight booking sites and metasearch options out there, and the best defining feature of each.
+Since it’s impossible to know which site will provide the best price for your particular trip, you should always compare fares from a few sources before you book.

 It should be noted that Expedia owns Travelocity, so this flight booking site basically gives you Expedia price results with a different color scheme and organizational preferences.
-Travelocity’s homepage is streamlined, but doesn’t offer a flexible-dates search.
+Travelocity’s homepage is streamlined but doesn’t offer a flexible-dates search.
 On the results page, bag fees are revealed by clicking a drop-down for each fare, which makes it a little difficult to compare fees (you will likely have to scroll a bit).
-Travelocity rates each flight itinerary with a score on a scale of 10, which assess the duration, type of aircraft, and “quality of amenities” available onboard from ‘Very Good’ to ‘Satisfactory’ to ‘Fair.’
-Travelocity does not charge a booking fee for round-trip flights on the same airline.
+Travelocity rates each flight itinerary with a score on a scale of 10, which takes into account the duration, type of aircraft, and “quality of amenities” available onboard from “Very Good” to “Satisfactory” to “Fair.”
+Travelocity charges booking fees for some but not all flights.

 Best Feature: The out-of-10 flight rating assigns each itinerary a clear score, so you’re a lot less likely to mistakenly book a long layover or miss out on a better itinerary with Travelocity.

-As previously mentioned, Expedia is nearly identical to Travelocity.
-Same interface, same flights, same prices, but in a different color scheme.
+As previously mentioned, Expedia is nearly identical to Travelocity, but fares did vary between the two sites on some of my searches.
 As with Travelocity (and to be fair, a number of other OTAs), Expedia will try to up-sell you on adding a hotel to your itinerary.
 This can save you money, but be sure to compare prices before you book.
-Expedia does not charge a booking fee on round-trip flights on the same airline.
+On the results page is a “Show flexible dates” option so you can see whether cheaper flights are available if you shift your trip a day or two.
+Expedia charges variable booking fees (and they are not always the same fees that Travelocity charges).
 When you select your fare from the list of options, there’s an interstitial step that displays what is and isn’t covered in the fare, including seat selection, cancellations, changes, and baggage rules.

 Best Feature: Like its subsidiary Travelocity, Expedia basically double-checks that you understand what sort of fare you’re choosing before you click “select” again.
 It’s a helpful bit of transparency in today’s cluttered airfare landscape.

-Best Feature: Similarly to Bookit.com, CheapOair prioritizes nonstop prices over itineraries with stops, organized in an easy-to-read charts that’s organized by airline.
+Best Feature: CheapOair prioritizes nonstop prices over itineraries with stops, organized in an easy-to-read chart that’s organized by airline.

-TripAdvisor (SmarterTravel’s parent company) is known for its hotel reviews, and now travelers can apply their ratings to airlines, plus search for airfare on TripAdvisor Flights.
-On testing this flight booking site it’s clear that TripAdvisor doesn’t always serve up the cheapest fares, but sometimes it did.
+Tripadvisor is known for its hotel reviews, and now travelers can apply their ratings to airlines, plus search for airfare on Tripadvisor Flights.
+On testing this flight booking site it’s clear that Tripadvisor doesn’t always serve up the cheapest fares, but sometimes it did.
 It always, however, gives you the option to surface Expedia, Travelocity, and other flight booking sites’ results, so you can compare right away with one click.
-TripAdvisor Flights also has some helpful search options up-front, like a check box for prioritizing nonstop flights.
+Tripadvisor Flights also has some helpful search options up front, like a checkbox for prioritizing nonstop flights.

-Best Feature: TripAdvisor’s flight search tool is unique from others in that it offers review-based FlyScores of airlines alongside their fares, so you’re less likely to book with an obscure, low-rated airline without realizing.
+Best Feature: Tripadvisor’s flight search tool is unique from others in that it offers review-based FlyScores of airlines alongside their fares, so you’re less likely to book with an obscure, poorly rated airline without realizing it.